aidenpike/CBPR/README.md

 In the works!

 ### To Do
-- Chance for army to survive a skirmish even after losing (army endurance level)
 - Setup check for weapon complexity level -3 to absolutely demolish you in battle
-- Battle outcomes
-    - Win normally
-    - Win but lose an army
-    - Win but gain an army
-    - Lose normally
-    - Lose but army survives
 - Commander Class
     - Likely one function for level up that ups the stats each level
     - cmdrBattle()